vjmadrid/workspace-doc/doc/python/README-Python-Package.md

 ### Libraries

-Python language itself ships with a standard set of libraries containing basic functions and methods (os, etc.)
+Python language itself ships with a standard set of libraries containing basic functions and methods (import os, import sys, etc.)

 Libraries assemble collections of modules into a set of reusable code that developers can use to make more complex programs